Audio synthesis in python

 2.3 pydub

-pydub has a lots of audio DSP, effects and editing procedures, but only basic audio analysis.
-Also, weirdly, it aims to be pure python (i.e. no numpy) which makes some things embarrassingly slow, and means there is a lot of re-implementing numpy.
+pydub has a lot of audio DSP, effects and editing procedures, but only basic audio analysis.
+Also, weirdly, it aims to be pure Python (i.e. no numpy) which makes some things embarrassingly slow, and means there is a lot of re-implementing numpy.
 So it runs everywhere, but not great anywhere.

 2.4 PyWorld Vocoder

-More specialised: pyworld is a python wrapper for a speech-specific anlaysis-resynthesis method WORLD, by Masanori Morise.
+More specialised: pyworld is a Python wrapper for a speech-specific analysis-resynthesis method WORLD, by Masanori Morise.
 This will really only work on things that are very much like solo human voice.

 3 Real time